George R. Stewart: Earth Abides, His Most Famous Novel

 George R. Stewart’s hammer.
 Photo by Donald Scott; reproduction by permission of Jack Stewart.

 James Sallis’s review originally appeared in the BOSTON GLOBE as “Earth Abides: Stewart’s Dark Eulogy for Humankind,” and is used here by permission of the author.
 “Ish’s Hammer: Ecology and Symbolic Religion in Earth Abides” © Donald M. Scott.
-Don Scott has written extensively about George R. Stewart.
+Don Scott wrote the standard biography of George R. Stewart.

 Information Links